openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 **Preparations**

 Two months from now the openSUSE and SUSE Labs Conference will kick off in Nuremberg,
       Germany.
-That means, as flights donâ€™t get cheaper, you have to start planning!
-Ask your boss for some days off, start telling your professor you wonâ€™t be there from September 11-14.
-Start looking for a reasonable flight or train fare,Â [book a hotel](http://en.opensuse.org/openSUSE:Conference_hotels)and then youâ€™re ready toÂ [register
+That means, as flights don’t get cheaper, you have to start planning!
+Ask your boss for some days off, start telling your professor you won’t be there from September 11-14.
+Start looking for a reasonable flight or train fare, [book a hotel](http://en.opensuse.org/openSUSE:Conference_hotels)and then you’re ready to [register
         for the conference](http://conference.opensuse.org/indico/confRegistrationFormDisplay.py?confId=2).
-Of course, be sure you haveÂ [submitted a session](http://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/)Â if you want to give a talk, organize a BoF (team meeting), lead a hack session or give a workshop.
+Of course, be sure you have [submitted a session](http://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/) if you want to give a talk, organize a BoF (team meeting), lead a hack session or give a workshop.

 **Hotel**

-The openSUSE conference team has madeÂ [a list of hotels](http://en.opensuse.org/openSUSE:Conference_hotels)Â where you
+The openSUSE conference team has made [a list of hotels](http://en.opensuse.org/openSUSE:Conference_hotels) where you
       can book your stay for the duration of the conference.
-It is recommended to use these hotels as they will not only have fellow geekos in them but are also reasonably priced (special conference prices!) and not too far from our location,Â [Zentrifuge](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge).
+It is recommended to use these hotels as they will not only have fellow geekos in them but are also reasonably priced (special conference prices!) and not too far from our location, [Zentrifuge](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge).

 **Travel Support**

 For some of you, the trip to Nuremberg is financially not easy.
 You might be a student, or
       have to fly in all the way from India.
-We know that very well and it is the main reason why weÂ [are
+We know that very well and it is the main reason why we [are
         looking very hard for sponsors](http://news.opensuse.org/2011/06/08/opensuse-conference-looking-for-sponsors/)!
 Within a week, you can count on an announcement of the what and how of travel subsidy, but rest assured that we will do everything we can to ensure our community members from far away or on low budget are also able to come and join